See also: Vienna sausage guide

 What is it?
 A large sausage filled with small chunks of cheese (German: Käse) to which the Käsekrainer owes its name.
-Commonly fried or grilled to serve hot and melt the cheese inside.
+Fried or grilled, which melts the cheese, then served hot.

 Eaten with: A white bread roll or crust/slice of dark bread, plus mustard and/or ketchup.
 Also eaten as a kind of hot dog, inserted into a small baguette-like roll – particularly in soccer stadiums.

 Notable facts: There’s something strangely mesmerising about slicing into a Käsekrainer and seeing hot, melted cheese ooze or squirt out.

 In fact, if you’re not careful, a sufficiently-distressed Käsekrainer can propel hot fat huge distances, necessitating the wearing of protective goggles and clothes normally seen in radiation labs.